Updated December 2018

 The adoption assistance rate cannot exceed the foster care payment a child would be eligible for if placed in foster care.
 A foster care payment in Oregon can include both a base rate and, for some children, a level of care rate.
 The base rate is based on a child’s age.
 The level of care rate is set based on a screening tool that assesses the child enhanced supervision needs, if any.
 The combined rate is the ceiling for the adoption assistance payment.
 However, not all services and activities covered in foster care reimbursement are allowable in adoption assistance.
 Therefore, the amount of adoption assistance can be, and often is, less than foster care.

-As of January 1, 2012 the base foster care rates are:
+The base foster care rates are:

 Current level of care rates are :